Dominic-Oseko/Group-10-Heart-disease-project/README.md

 #### iii) To provide healthcare professionals with a tool that aids in the early detection and management of heart disease.
 #### iv) To make informed decisions regarding resource allocation and preventive care strategies based on model predictions.
 #### V) Increase awareness of heart disease risk factors among patients and the general public through educational materials and outreach programs.
+## DATA UNDERSTANDING
+#### Our data was extracted from Kaggle (https://www.kaggle.com/datasets/oktayrdeki/heart-disease) which has 21 columns and 10,000 rows.
+The data has both numerical and categorical features.
+The lebel encoding was useful for ordinal data in categorical featuresIt to ensure that the model can interpret the data, detect patterns, and make predictions effectively.